stickies-v/bitcoinops.github.io/_posts/en/newsletters/2025-12-19-newsletter.md

   [analysis][openssl vs libsecp256k1] on the performance of ECDSA signature validation between OpenSSL and libsecp256k1.
 Since 2015, Bitcoin Core has used libsecp256k1 over OpenSSL.
 He wanted to be certain that doing so was the right choice and not a wasted effort.
-Falbesoner found was that over the years, libsecp256k1 had improved significantly, whereas OpenSSL had remained the same.
+Falbesoner found that over the years, libsecp256k1 had improved significantly, whereas OpenSSL had remained the same.
 He also concluded that outside the Bitcoin ecosystem, the secp256k1 curve is not that relevant, so it is not justified for OpenSSL to put too many